Imperial Topaz Jewelry • Ring • Earrings

 As you can see natural topaz comes in a variety of shades (we aren’t going to talk about the blues and greens here).
 When the color is yellow or golden orange we refer to them as ‘precious topaz’ and when the color is a peachy pink we refer to them as ‘imperial topaz.’
 The closer the stone gets to a pure pink or red, the rarer it is, but any natural topaz is scarce in today’s market.
 These gems are only found in Brazil (although we have seen a few from Pakistan) and the production peaked in the 1970s.
 Since that time several mines have been exhausted so the supply of these gems is sporadic at best- frequently we are unable to find them even at the big gem buying shows like Tucson.

-The below pairs range from 1.50cttw-4.02cttw and range from $380 to $1905.
+The above pairs range from 1.50cttw-4.02cttw and range from $380 to $1905.
 Several of these gems were cut from gems that were once larger.
 These gems are so rare that cutters will cut gems that have windows or are unattractive, simply to save the weight.
-We prefer brilliance even if we get smaller gems and I think the below photos are proof that this is a good call.
+We prefer brilliance even if we get smaller gems and I think the above photos are proof that this is a good call.
 Feel free to contact us if you want more information on topaz!